PM to inaugurate Bengaluru Tech Summit, 2020 on 19th November | | Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 The Bengaluru Tech Summit is scheduled from 19th to 21st November, 2020.
 The summit is organised by the Government of Karnataka along with Karnataka Innovation and Technology Society (KITS), Karnataka government’s Vision Group on Information Technology, Biotechnology & StartUp, Software Technology Parks of India (STPI) and MM Activ Sci-Tech Communications.

-The Bengaluru Tech Summit will see participation of Scott Morrison, Prime Minister of Australia, Guy Parmelin, Vice President of the Swiss Confederation and many other prominent international figures.
+The Bengaluru Tech Summit will see participation of H.E.
+Mr. Scott Morrison, Prime Minister of Australia, H.E.
+Mr. Guy Parmelin, Vice President of the Swiss Confederation and many other prominent international figures.
 Apart from them, thought leaders, industry captains, technocrats, researchers, innovators, investors, policy makers and educators from India and the world will also be participating in the summit.

 This year, the theme of the summit is “Next is Now”.
 The summit will deliberate on the key challenges emerging in the post-pandemic world with focus on the impact of prominent technologies and innovations in the domains of ‘Information Technology & Electronics’ and ‘Biotechnology’.